8Square/eremit-my-sdk-dfm/README.md

     }
 }
 ```
-If you are using Android studio Arctic Fox, follow this
+  If you are using Android studio Arctic Fox, follow #7 in notes.

 2. Add the below dependency in main application module's build.gradle
 ```gradle
    implementation ("morpho.mph_bio_sdk.android:SmartSDK:4.24.0") {